delatbabel/viewpages/README.md

 from the database then it's passed back up to String_Blade_Compiler\Factory::make to do the actual rendering.

-## Twig Compilation

-TBD

 ## Service Provider

 The service provider here is fairly simple -- however there are 3:

 * ViewPagesServiceProvider -- does the normal registration of migrations, seeds, and also calls in StringBladeCompilerServiceProvider.
-* StringBladeCompilerServiceProvider -- extends the Service Provider in String_Blade_Compiler so that my own Factory class is inserted when the factory is registered rather than the original.
+* IlluminateViewServiceProvider -- extends the base Laravel View Service Provider to include the necessary additional finder and loader classes.
 * TwigBridgeServiceProvider -- extends the Service Provider in TwigBridge so that the twig chain loader includes a class to load twig templates from the database.